-Storage Procedure For 1 - 3 Months
+Storage Procedure for 1 - 3 Months

-- 1. Clean the generator as outlined in CLEAN THE GENERATOR. - Add a proprietary fuel stabiliser to the fuel tank and then add fresh fuel up to the tank's maximum capacity (see Checking and Adding Fuel).
+- Clean the generator as outlined in CLEAN THE GENERATOR. - Add a proprietary fuel stabiliser to the fuel tank and then add fresh fuel up to the tank's maximum capacity (see Add Fuel).
 Follow the manufacturer's recommendation for correct amount of stabiliser to add. - 3.
-Start the generator and run it for 10 minutes to ensure that treated fuel is distributed throughout the engine's fuel system. - Stop the generator (see STOP THE GENERATOR). - 5.
-Turn the engine control switch to the OFF position if not already done in Step 4. - 6.
+Start the generator and run it for 10 minutes to ensure that treated fuel is distributed throughout the engine's fuel system. - 4.
+Stop the generator (see). - 5.
+Turn both the battery switch and the fuel control switch to the OFF position if not already done in Step 4. - 6.
 Turn the fuel cap vent to the OFF position. - 7.
 Allow the unit to cool down and then move it to a clean, dry place for storage.